Constraints on Relic Magnetic Black Holes: Sub-Extremal Magnetic Black Holes

-where $c_s\sim 3\times10^{-2}$ is the speed of sound in a 1.2M$_{\odot}$ white dwarf, $\lambda$ is an order 1 constant, $\rho_{wd}\sim10^8$g cm$^{-3}$ is the density at the core of a 1.2M$_{\odot}$ white dwarf, and $m_{WD}$ is the mass of the consumed white dwarf \cite{Fedderke_2020}.
-One might worry that magnetically charged black holes do not accumulate mass at the same rate as uncharged black holes due to complications with the magnetic field or because absorbing electrically charged matter will make the black hole super extremal.
-The strong magnetic field around a charged black hole will classically cause infalling charged particles to move along conic geodesics and can repel charged particles before they reach the event horizon \cite{Grunau_2011} The magnetic field of the black hole cannot change the velocity of infalling matter, so in the most extreme case of magnetic repulsion, material originally infalling at the sound speed $c_s$ could become material outflowing at the sound speed.
-The pressure from $\rho_{wd}\sim10^8$g cm$^{-3}$ of material moving away from the black hole at $c_s$ is approximately four times greater than the ambient pressure in the core of the white dwarf.
-The density of material around the accreting black hole would be reduced until the pressure of outflowing material equals the pressure in the surrounding area.
-This happens when $\rho_{wd}$ is reduced by a factor of $\sim$4 in the area around the black hole.
-This would increase the accretion time by up to a factor of $\sim$4.
-Even with this increase in the accretion time, all black holes with masses above $10^{17}$g will still be able to consume an entire 1.2M$_{\odot}$ white dwarf within a Gyr.
-EMBHs in this mass range are heavy enough that they will not become super extremal upon absorbing an electron or a charged nuclei because the magnetic and electric charges add in quadrature.
-A black hole that gains electric charge will also quickly neutralize as it will become more attractive to particles of the opposite charge.
+where $c_s\sim 3\times10^{-2}$ is the speed of sound in a 1.2 M$_{\odot}$ WD, $\lambda$ is an $\mathcal{O}$(1) constant presented in Ref.\cite{Fedderke_2020}, $\rho_{c}\sim10^8$g cm$^{-3}$ is the density at the core of a 1.2 M$_{\odot}$ WD, and $m_{WD}$ is the mass of said WD \cite{Fedderke_2020}.
+One might worry that interactions with the large magnetic field around MBHs slows accretion or that MBHs cannot absorb electrically charged particles without becoming super-extremal.
+While the magnetic field around an MBH can repel charged particles before they reach the event horizon \cite{Grunau_2011}, the outward flow of repelled material would be resisted by pressure from the WD.
+The pressure from $\rho_{c}\sim10^8$g cm$^{-3}$ of material moving away from the MBH at $c_s$ is approximately four times greater than the ambient pressure in the WD core.
+Balancing forces, $\rho_{wd}$ is reduced by at most a factor of $\sim$4 in the area around the MBH, increasing the accretion time by up to a factor of $\sim$4.
+All MBHs with $M>10^{17}$g will still be able to consume an entire 1.2 M$_{\odot}$ WD within a Gyr.
+EMBHs in this mass range do not become super-extremal upon absorbing a single electrically charged particle because the magnetic and electric charges add in quadrature.

-The constraint comes from limiting the magnetic black hole abundance so that 1.2M$_{\odot}$ white dwarfs do not accumulate 1 magnetic black hole capable of consuming it within it's first Gyr of life.
-This gives the constraint.
+Typical 1.2 M$_{\odot}$ WDs must not accumulate 1 MBH capable of consuming it within 1 Gyr.
+This gives